 Graphical models are used to express complex global relationships by specifying simpler local interactions.
-In computer vision, for example, graphical models of human pose are defined via a loose-limbed approach where neighboring parts are joined by springs and orientation is given by relative displacement and rotation [151, 50].
+In computer vision, for example, graphical models of human pose are defined via a loose-limbed approach where neighboring parts are joined by springs and orientation is given by relative displacement and rotation [152, 51].
 While the model is defined by simple pairwise relationships, it is sufficiently expressive to capture complex global variations in pose and appearance.
-In other disciplines, such as computational biology, the complex 3D structure of a protein molecule can be modeled by simple pairwise energetic relationships between groups of atoms [137].
+In other disciplines, such as computational biology, the complex 3D structure of a protein molecule can be modeled by simple pairwise energetic relationships between groups of atoms [138].
 However, a model alone is not useful without the ability to perform inferences or estimate unknown quantities based on observed information.

 It is precisely the expressiveness of graphical models that makes statistical inference so difficult.
-For example, the Ising lattice from statistical physics encodes the, sometimes chaotic, dynamics of interacting electrons, such as phase transitions, or the dynamics of disordered magnets known as spin glasses.
-Though the model definition is simple, the chaotic global dynamics it encodes make estimating the unknown electron states computationally intractable [149].
+For example, the Ising lattice [85] from statistical physics, while simple to specify, can encode the complex dynamics of interacting electrons, such as those occurring at phase transitions, or the dynamics of disordered magnets known as spin glasses.
+Though the model definition is simple, the chaotic global dynamics it encodes make estimating the unknown electron states computationally intractable [150].

 The most challenging inference problems arise in continuous models with highdimensional non-Gaussian statistics.
-In this thesis we develop algorithms for approximate marginal and maximum a posteriori inference for such models, where existing techniques do not apply.
-We focus on algorithms that apply to a broad class of models, regardless of their analytic form, and explore these algorithms in a variety of contexts.
+These cases often violate the assumptions necessary for efficient posterior inference, and slower Markov chain Monte Carlo (MCMC) sampling must be used.
+In this thesis we develop efficient inference based on variational approximations [171, 18, 86, 89] that apply to a broad class of models, regardless of their analytic form.
+We explore these algorithms in a variety of contexts and for many challenging applications.